benedikt-schesch/AST-Merging-Evaluation/README.md

 * run_full.sh -> This file executes the stack on all the repositories.

-* run_full_restart.sh -> This file executes the stack and repeats failed merges, inconsistent merges and failed trivial multiple times.

 * src/ -> contains the following scripts:

   * python/ -> contains the following scripts: